Stick-slip in a stack: how slip dissonance reveals aging: Discussion and Conclusion

-After-shocks appear if creep is added to the drive in a simple spring-block model~\cite{Jagla2014,Houdoux2021}.
+\textit{Aftershocks.} Aftershocks appear if creep is added to the drive of a simple spring-block model~\cite{Jagla2014,Houdoux2021}.
 A creeping drive is often associated with the high temperatures in Earth's core~\cite{Jagla2014}.
 Our experimental system displays slow sliding of `deep' layers already at room temperature.
-A key question is if after-shocks appear in the top layers of our system as well.
+A key question is if aftershocks appear in the top layers of our system as well.
 Answering this question experimentally would require exposing microscopic events, which would likely involve studying acoustic emissions (for which PMMA may not be the optimal choice).